daaku/caddy-clientproxy/readme.md

 1. Order the handlers correctly.
 This is a _terminal_ handler, in that it does not continue the chain if the reverse proxy is available.
 1. Use [clientproxy](https://github.com/daaku/clientproxy) to make your
-   server(s) available via your caddy.
+   origin(s) available via your caddy.

 # Limitations

-1. A single TCP connection is used to connect to the backend.
+1. A single TCP connection is used to connect to the origin.
-1. Only one active backend server is supported.
+1. Only one active origin is supported.
 1. Connection upgrades like WebSockets are not supported.

 # Configuration